georgexyz19/georgexyz.com/content/posts/linux-mint-applications.md

 When I am researching this app online, I find an online article saying that GIMP also has a screenshot funtion built in.
 You can open the screenshot window by clicking menu item File -> Create -> Screenshot.
-The first figure below is a screenshot of *gnome-screenshot* window and the second figure is a screenshot of GIMP screenshot window.
+The first figure below is *gnome-screenshot* window and the second figure is GIMP screenshot window.

 <div style="max-width:800px">
   <img class="img-fluid pb-3" src="/images/lm-apps/lm-screenshot.png"